cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/cluster/hadoop2.rst

 YARN ResourceManager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Run this command on ``Master``.

 ::

   yarn-daemon.sh start resourcemanager

-If ResourceManager started, you will see:
+If ResourceManager is started, you will see:

 ::